 oung people are ubiquitous in the urban space the world over, especially so in the developing world.

-In Asia every third person you meet in an Indian city today is a youth.
+Every third person you meet in an Indian city today is a youth.
 In about seven years the median age in India will be 29 years, very likely a city-dweller, making it the youngest country in the world.
-Over the last two Census decades, when today's 'twenties were growing up, India has firmly inserted itself into the world economy.
-This world they inhabit will have, say global economists, seen a geopolitical shift with Asia as the fulcrum of economic growth.
+Over the last two Census decades, when today's 'twenties were growing up, India has firmly inserted itself into the world economy and there has been a geopolitical shift with Asia becoming the fulcrum of world economic growth India's youth, across class, are increasingly occupying a world space that their parents could never have aspired to.

 As a category Indian youth is ill defined.
 There is no agreement on how and why a particular age group may be defined as youth.
-But the importance of youth, across definition cannot be denied.
-There are 430 million young people in the age group 15 - 34 years.
-The demographic bulge and how India may reap the demographic dividend are important points of reference everywhere today.
+But the importance of youth, across definitions cannot be denied.
+There are 430 million young people in the age group 15-34 years.
+The demographic bulge and how India may reap the demographic dividend are important points of reference and discussion today.

-The demographic dividend is all about the large numbers; the working population between the ages of 15-59 that will be generating incomes sufficient to share the state's burden in supporting those that cannot yet do so.
+The demographic dividend is all about the large numbers of working population between the ages of 15-59 that will be generating incomes sufficient to share the state's burden in supporting those that cannot yet do so.
 With falling mortality due to development, and falling fertility the proportion of workers to non workers rises enabling a rise in per capita income.
-With this is assumed to come a rise in savings that leads to greater investment in the economy.
+This is assumed to result in a rise in savings that leads to greater investment in the economy.
 Indian planners' golden hope lies in the fact that every Asian country in this phase of demographic change has seen accelerated growth.

-Policy makers appear to be viewing the demographic dividend as the spring board that is needed to thrust India into a high growth era [GoI 2013].
-A recent IMF paper [Aiyar and Mody 2012] points to the huge demographic advantage that some of the poorer, heavily populated states in the country will see.
-In 1991- 2001 the high growth states of Tamil Nadu, Karnataka and Gujarat had a dependency ratio of 8.7 much lower than that of the Bihar, Uttar Pradesh and Madhya Pradesh.
-In the coming decade, it is these latter states that will reap the demographic dividend.
+Policy makers appear to be viewing the demographic dividend as the spring board that will thrust India into a high growth era [GoI 2013].
+It is widely acknowledged that the demographic advantage will accrue differentially across the country.
+An IMF paper [Aiyar and Mody 2012] has pointed to the huge demographic advantage of some of the poorer, heavily populated states in the country.
+In 1991- 2001 the high growth states of Tamil Nadu, Karnataka and Gujarat had a dependency ratio of 8.7, much lower than that of the Bihar, Uttar Pradesh and Madhya Pradesh.
+In the coming decade, however, it is these latter states that will reap the demographic dividend.
 Finally, it appears, the long promised population advantage is being realised.

-Aiyar and Mody (2011) also point out that the difference in the growth rates of the two groups of states is only 1.5 per centage points that in the coming decade will be bridgeable.
-Yet, that can only happen if India can reap the demographic advantage.
+Aiyar and Mody also point out that the difference in the growth rates of the two groups of states is only 1.5 percentage points, which, in the coming decade will be bridgeable.
+Yet that can only happen if India can realise the demographic advantage.
 That advantage is to be seen in the huge numbers of young workers spilling into the streets, especially in cities and towns.
 The simple formula is that if these young people become productive members of society, then the double advantage will set in---higher growth will promote lower fertility impacting the dependency ratio in the country as a whole.